It’s Baghdad, 2003

 In 2003, Carolina and Sergio had been living together for over three years in a lasting, stable civil union, with the support of both their families: they were already engaged and had the intention to marry after leaving Baghdad at the end of the month But after the bomb went off, as soon as he died she was first barred and soon excluded from every ceremony organized by the UN, even in her condition as official UN international civil servant, who was also a survivor of the attack.

-The Brazilian justice system recognized formally Sergio and Carolina’s civil union or common-law marriage (União Estável, in Portuguese), and now are working on setting the record straight.
+The Brazilian justice system recognized formally Sergio and Carolina’s civil union (União Estável, in Portuguese, with equal rights to a marriage), and now are working on setting the record straight.
+Carolina Larriera is Sergio Vieira de Mello’s widow recognized by law.
 Gilda Vieira de Mello, Sergio’s mother, was a key witness in the lawsuit, in addition to a Nobel Peace Prize and others.
 The lawsuit against Sergio’s ex-spouse, heirs, and Estate, that declared the civil union, was granted by a panel of 5 (five) magistrates* (see below) led by Judge Regina Fábregas Ferreira of the Family Court of the Capital District, Judiciary, Rio de Janeiro, Brazil, after a process of more than ten years, where all parties were represented, presented evidence, and had time to appeal.
 It can be found officially published here.

 Sergio Vieira de Mello was separated from his first ex-wife Annie Personz, for nearly two decades.
 Sergio Vieira de Mello’s legal court separation from his first marriage can be found here.
 Sergio Vieira de Mello’s contentious divorce petition can be found here.
 His family in Brazil, includes his mother, Gilda Vieira de Mello, cousins, uncles, and many others, and goes back to 500 years of history in Brazil.
 However, against his stated wishes, he is buried outside Brazil.